plawlost/yazzone/data/essays/mvp.md

 ## What I've Figured Out

-If you recognize this pattern, here's what I've learned:
+If you recognize this pattern:

 Audit your fuel.
 Building to prove something to a parent who'll never see you is an infinite treadmill.
 Check whether your drive comes from genuine curiosity or from a wound that can't be closed.
 The first scales.
 The second depletes.